 Water Sports

 We are water people and are happiest when we are around it.
-We took many walks with the grandparents around the bay which has a marina with boat slips and a nice sandy beach.
+We took many walks with the grandparents around the bay, which has a marina with boat slips and a nice sandy beach.
 It was the second nicest activity that we did with the grandparents on the trip.

 Ready for action © Rina Nehdar

 Campers can rent boats and catamarans.
 They can water ski or wakeboard.
-Kayaks are available as well as paddle boats and these huge wheeled hydro bikes.
+Kayaks are available as well as paddle boats, and these huge wheeled hydro bikes.

 DON’T MISS!
 Extreme Family Vacations: Beekeeping